 More and more seniors are buying homes now as the downsizing trend is in full effect.
 If you’re on the fence about relocating to a new home and dread the thought of house hunting, packing, and moving, you should know that the process is much easier now than it was when you were searching for the perfect house for your growing family.
+To keep active though, be sure to look after yourselves, and certain diet supplements may help - like these.
 These three home-buying tips will help you make sure you get the house you want and the easier move you need.

 Decluttering is an important first step towards purchasing a home, because the more furniture, clothing, and belongings you have, the more space you’ll need.
 You’ll be defeating the purpose of downsizing if you don’t downsize your possessions but expect to move into a smaller house.
 Go room by room and be honest with yourself when determining what to keep and what to get rid of.
 It’s okay to keep a few sentimental items, but don’t be afraid to give your son his collection of baseball cards or to give your handmade quilts to family members and keep your favorite one.

 It’s also a smart idea to have a yard sale after you declutter.
 People will purchase just about anything, and they love a good bargain, so price items fairly but be prepared to negotiate with buyers.
 Make your items easy to see and display them on tables with your most valuable items front and center.
 The yard sale will give you some extra cash, and it can save some space in a landfill because you’re selling your items instead of putting them by the curb.
 Keep in mind that you can donate remaining unsold items; many organizations and charities will pick up leftover boxes from your home after a yard sale.

 What to look for in a new home